Apang20/CodeChica/README.md

 ## Overview
-Docs I use as a teaching assistant for girls in the CodeChia program to help them create their first website.
+Docs I use as a teaching assistant for girls in the CodeChia program to help them create their first portfolio.